oconnor663/duct.py/gotchas.md

 When input bytes are supplied or output bytes are captured, Duct's `start` method uses background threads to do IO, so that IO makes progress even if `wait` is never called.
-Duct's `reader` method doesn't use a thread for standard ouput, since that's left to the caller, but it still uses background threads to supply input bytes or to capture standard error.
+Duct's `reader` method doesn't use a thread for standard output, since that's left to the caller, but it still uses background threads to supply input bytes or to capture standard error.

 Consider the following scenario.
 You want to spawn two child processes, which